-An unplanned walking tour is planned for today,
+An unplanned walking tour of Buenos Aires is planned for today,

 covering the areas heading north towards the Plaza San Martin across the Av.
 9 de Julio, past the Falklands War Memorial, to the Torre de los Ingleses, into Puerto Madero and finally up Av. de Mayo, across Calle Florida and home.